CarlosAMolina/cmoli.es/src/projects/aws-s3-diff/aws-s3-diff.md

 You have to remove the result file of that account and all the accounts that follow it.
 After that, authenticate to the account and run the program.

 For example, if four accounts are configured and the last extracted data was from the third one, to extract the second account values again, in the results folder delete the files with S3 data of the second and third accounts.

+- How can I start a new process if the previous one has not finished?

+The results are organized using the date and time stored in the analysis_date_time.txt file.
+This file is automatically deleted when all results have been created.

+To start a new set of results if all previous results have not been created, you can delete the analysis_date_time.txt file and run the program.
+Then a new results folder with the date and time will be created and the accounts will be managed from the fist one.

 ## Develop